Bitcoin Loans at a Glance

 Keep Your Upside

-If Bitcoin's price rises while your loan is active, you benefit.
+If the price rises while your loan is active, you benefit.
 You repay the fixed loan amount and get back collateral that's worth more.
 Selling would mean missing that upside entirely.

 Flexible Use of Funds